-We can help communities plan water systems when new growth and development is happening.
+We can help communities plan water systems for new growth and development.
 If you are a developer, business owner or other entity that would like to extend water infrastructure to a new project either within or near an existing service area, this is the place to start.
 We are committed to providing an easy, efficient process to help bring water resources where and when needed.

 We have professionals available to address questions related to current or future projects.
 Please send your questions to KAWCEngineering@amwater.com.